ProboCI/probo-styleguide/README.md

 ## Releasing updates

-Please see [sean3325](https://github.com/sean3325) to inquire about releasing new versions.
+Please see [James Cole](https://github.com/tortillaj) to inquire about releasing new versions.

 ## Contributions